-Spooling with braided line like P-Line’s new hi vis XTCB-8 braid completes the rod/reel/line set-up.
-This line is Teflon coated so its casts lures long distances and the hi vis color allows me to easily monitor my line for bites.
-The no stretch characteristic of braided line makes for solid long-distance hook sets as well.
+Spooling with braided line like P-Line’s new hi-vis XTCB-8 braid completes the rod/reel/line set-up.
+This line is Teflon coated so it casts lures long distances and the hi-vis color allows me to easily monitor my line for bites.
+The no-stretch characteristic of the braided line makes for solid long-distance hook sets as well.
 In clear water, I tie a few feet of low visibility fluorocarbon line in between the braid and the bait to prevent fish from seeing the line.

 The final component to this simple system is the bait itself.
-I prefer an Impulse Dip-Stick Worm as it has the perfect combination of scent, flavor, and subtle falling action to tempt and trigger bass to bite.
+I prefer a soft plastic stickbait as it has the perfect combination of scent, flavor, and subtle falling action to tempt and trigger bass to bite.
 This bait in a white shad color pattern is my go-to bait in the shallows as the fish like it, and the white color allows me to better see the bait and the exciting bite of a shallow largemouth!

 If seeing and feeling more bites this fishing season is your goal, consider giving shallow water largemouth bass a try.
 The tips outlined here can, in fact, probably help you have some exciting times on the water this coming fishing season!

-As always, good luck on the water and remember to include a youngster in your next outdoors adventure.
+As always, good luck on the water, and remember to include a youngster in your next outdoor adventure.

 Mike Frisch is a western Minnesota fishing guide and co-host of the popular Fishing the Midwest TV series.
 Visit www.fishingthemidwest.com or follow Fishing the Midwest on Facebook for more “fishy” stuff.